Andrew-S90/ExileBarterTrader/README.md

 For support feel free to post in Exile Discord #support channel: https://discord.gg/cmMMHyJ

-Unless something is broken or missing in this initial release I will not provide support or installation help.
+Unless something is broken or missing in this initial release I will not provide support or installation help, you are free to use this release as you wish.

+Thank you!